-If your child has allergies, ensure they take their allergy medication.
-Campers that are coughing or sneezing repeatedly will be sent home.
+If your child has allergies, ensure that your child takes the necessary allergy medication.
+Children who are coughing or sneezing repeatedly will be sent home.

-In the event a child becomes sick during camp, they will be moved to an outdoor isolation area, and we will call you for immediate pick up.
-Please report back as to their health so that we can take appropriate measures if your child or family member tests positive for COVID-19.
+If a child becomes sick while at Safety Town,the child will be moved to an outdoor isolation area, and we will call the parent/guardian for immediate pick up.

 Frequent hand washing/sanitizing.

 Disinfecting tables at start of each day, between camper rotations in the Art Room, at end of each day.